Macy's (M)

 Department or general merchandise retail competitors include Nordstrom (NYSE:JWN), Kohl’s (NYSE:KSS), and Dillard’s (NYSE:DDS).

-With $22.8 billion in revenue over the past 12 months, Macy's is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because there are only a finite number of places to build new stores, making it harder to find incremental growth.
+With $22.71 billion in revenue over the past 12 months, Macy's is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
 For Macy's to boost its sales, it likely needs to adjust its prices or lean into foreign markets.

-As you can see below, Macy’s revenue declined by 2% per year over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it closed stores and observed lower sales at existing, established locations.
+As you can see below, Macy's struggled to generate demand over the last three years (we compare to 2019 to normalize for COVID-19 impacts).
+Its sales dropped by 4.2% annually as it closed stores and observed lower sales at existing, established locations.

 Macy's Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to decline by 5.4% over the next 12 months, a deceleration versus the last six years.
-This projection is underwhelming and indicates its products will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to decline by 4.1% over the next 12 months, similar to its three-year rate.
+This projection is underwhelming and implies its newer products will not lead to better top-line performance yet.

 6. Store Performance